sanket-ghodake/Salesforce/Triggers/Important Trigger Concepts.md

 > Infinite Recursion occurs here -
 > ![DEBUG LOG](.//insert%20before%20trigger.png)

-#### If you insert a record in its after insert trigger - it's fine.
+#### :white_check_mark: If you insert other record in its after insert trigger - it's fine.
 No error

 ```java
 trigger temp on Account (after insert ) {